Contents

 Management

-- If true retinal detachment (i.e. large pieces has detached) then – retinal surgery +/- vitrectomy
+- If true retinal detachment (i.e. large piece has detached) then – retinal surgery +/- vitrectomy

 Temporal Arteritis